RaceStatsApp Review: Horse Racing Betting & Analytics App

 Most in the chat group use a similar strategy but everyone has their own way of staking and using insurance to fit their own betting style.

-We decided to look for value in outsiders rather than betting on favourites as part of our review, as it seemed to the be the most popular way to use the data.
+I decided to look for value in outsiders rather than betting on favourites as part of my review, as it seemed to the be the most popular way to use the data.

-Our next step was to try this out in the BSP Training section, where you can play the races as if you were betting for real.
+My next step was to try this out in the BSP Training section, where you can play the races as if you were betting for real, but without any risk involved.

 BSP Training - Practice Mode